-In spite of the increase in non-performing loans, overdue credit showed a slight reduction both in terms of amount and in terms of the overdue credit ratio.
-This reduction in the overdue credit ratio was driven by the increase in gross credit (asset loans).
+In spite of the increase in non-performing loans, past-due credit showed a slight reduction both in terms of amount and in terms of the overdue credit ratio.
+This reduction in the pastdue credit ratio was driven by the increase in gross credit (asset loans).